arkatebi/genomewide-nucleosome-mapping/README.md

-## Tool for Genomewide Nucleosome mapping
+## Tool for Genomewide Nucleosome Mapping
+* Calculates the distance autocorrelation function for a set of genes
+* Calculates the distance autocorrelation function for two sets of genes

 This directory contains a set of matlab functions that constitute a piece of software that can be run on NIH biowulf server.
 The software calculates the distance autocorrelation function for a set of genes or two sets of genes:

+### Requirements
+* Matlab 2012b or greater
+* Specifically designed to run on NIH biowulf server

+### Software Usage
 calDacAll.m: computes distance autocorrelation function (DAC) for a set of genes by mapping MNase digested nucleosomes.

 calDacPair.m: computes distance autocorrelation function (DAC) for two sets of genes in the same manner as before.